Evil Robot Monkey

 I have three version of Evil Robot Monkey to offer for your consideration as one of the Hugo nominees for Short Story.
 It was originally published in the Solaris Book of New Science Fiction, vol. 2 edited by George Mann.

-You may download a .pdf in the form of a mini-chapbook, illustrated by me.
+You may download a pdf of “Evil Robot Monkey“, illustrated by me.
 I do layout the way other people doodle and made this while I was waiting for the announcement to go live.

 Or you could listen to me read it.
 Six minutes of science-fiction.